Bokashi Bran

 • BENEFITS OF THE WORM WEE AND CASTINGS

-1. Make sure you have fermented your food waste for 2 weeks before feeding the worms.
+1. Ferment food waste for 2 weeks before adding it to the worm farm.

-4. The worms will eat all bokashi food waste, including meat, citrus and cooked food.
+4. Worms will eat all bokashi waste, including meat, citrus, and cooked food.

 • FOR LARGE GARDENS WITH LOTS OF GARDEN WASTE